-The fellowship consists of five core UT Southwestern hand surgery faculty, including Drs.
-Bardia Amirlak, Jonathan Cheng, Michel Saint-Cyr, Douglas Sammer, and Dennis Kao.
+The Fellowship consists of five core UT Southwestern hand surgery faculty, including Drs.
+Bardia Amirlak, Jonathan Cheng, Douglas Sammer, and Dennis Kao.
 In addition, multiple adjunct faculty in both plastic and orthopedic surgery participate in the hand surgery fellowship.

-Hand surgery fellows rotate through multiple institutions, including UT Southwestern University Hospitals, Parkland Memorial Hospital, Dallas Children’s Medical Center, the Dallas VA Medical Center, and Texas Scottish Rite Hospital.
+Hand surgery fellows rotate through multiple institutions, including UT Southwestern University Hospitals, Parkland Memorial Hospital, Children’s Medical Center Dallas, the Dallas Veterans Affairs Medical Center, and Texas Scottish Rite Hospital.
 In addition, hand surgery fellows gain experience in the private practice setting in the Dallas community.
 Each institution has unique characteristics and patient populations that expose the hand surgery fellows to a wide range of hand and wrist problems.

 The diversity of institutions allows the hand surgery fellows to be exposed to an array of complex hand and wrist problems over the course of the fellowship, including: